MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 # Deploy workloads and assets (infrastructure, apps, and data)

 In this phase of the journey, you use the output of the Assess phase to initiate the migration of the environment.
-This guide helps identify the appropriate tools to reach a completed state, including native tools, third-party tools, and project management tools.
+This guide helps identify the appropriate tools to reach a completed state.
+Including native tools, third-party tools, and project management tools.

 <!-- markdownlint-disable MD025 -->